-The ZEV PRO Magwell is one of our favorite magwells out there for handguns—or Glocks specifically.
+The ZEV PRO Magwell is one of our favorite magwells out there for handguns, or Glocks specifically.
 Magwells generally come in two different sizes on the market.
-You have your large competition race-style magwells that just create a massive funnel that the magazine just magically goes into when you go to do a reload.
-But the problem with the magwell that is this large, this is the ALG, is they're not very easy to conceal, and they also generally weigh something, and they can potentially be a little pricey.
-The ZEV mini magwell, on the other hand, is much smaller, much easier to conceal, but it still gives you a lot of the benefits of a magwell.
-Now it's obviously not a massive funnel like these other competition race ones are, but it still gives you a lot of the benefit without a lot of the bulk.
+You have your large, competition, race-style magwells that just create a massive funnel that the magazine just magically goes into when you go to do a reload.
+But the problem with a magwell that is this large (this is the ALG) is they're not very easy to conceal, and they also generally weigh something and they can potentially be a little pricey.
+The ZEV mini magwell on the other hand is much smaller, much easier to conceal, but it still gives you a lot of the benefits of a magwell.
+Now it's obviously not a massive funnel like these other competition race ones are but it still gives you a lot of the benefit without a lot of the bulk.

 The other thing that I like about the ZEV mini magwell, this one in particular, is a lot of these magwells have a separate piece that goes into the bubble gum receptacle, where you put your gum when you're done with it, in a Glock.
 And so there's a lot of extra parts and extra screws going on to attach the magwell to the gun.
 Whereas the ZEV magwell has all of that built-in and a single screw.